 Employers, club management personnel and coaches are the key to preventing such unethical practices and must emphasize "play within the rules" behaviour.
-The personal conduct of managers and coaches is measured by the ILS code of fair play.
+The personal conduct of managers and coaches is measured by the ILS Code of Conduct.

-Championship-specific eligibility requirements are outlined in the Canadian Competition Manual or individual Ontario championship sections following.
+Championships-specific eligibility requirements are outlined in the Canadian Competition Manual or individual Ontario championships sections following.

-Any athlete under the age of 18 must have their parent sign the waiver form.
+Athletes under the age of 18 must have their parent sign the waiver form.